On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Graph theory for Spin Ice

 where $A$ is the weighted adjacency matrix according to the rule above.
 Thus, in the case of directed graphs we can have both ferromagnetic $(J A_{\beta \beta^\prime}>0)$ and antiferromagnetic values $(J A_{\beta \beta^\prime}<0)$, and is thus a weighted adjacency matrix.
 If the element of $A$ is positive, the interaction on the line graph is ferromagnetic (e.g. the two spins are aligned in the ground state), while if it is negative the interaction is antiferromagnetic (anti-aligned in the ground state).

-Note that spin ices are generally frustrated, but frustration cannot be reabsorbed by a spin redefinition, as it invariant under the Ising model gauge freedom \cite{Hey} which in our graph-theoretical language corresponds to $s_\beta\rightarrow \xi_\beta s_\beta$, $B_{v\beta} \to B_{v\beta} \xi_\beta$ for $\xi_{\beta}=\pm 1$.
+Note that spin ices are generally frustrated, but frustration cannot be reabsorbed by a spin redefinition, as it is invariant under the Ising model gauge freedom \cite{Hey} which in our graph-theoretical language corresponds to $s_\beta\rightarrow \xi_\beta s_\beta$, $B_{v\beta} \to B_{v\beta} \xi_\beta$ for $\xi_{\beta}=\pm 1$.
 As such, the couplings that one obtains in the procedure depend on the gauge transformation.
 What does not change is the frustration, which cannot be removed.
+As an example, consider Fig. \ref{fig:SquareIce}.
+Given a certain spin orientation, a 4-vertex node generates an interaction vertex in the equivalent Ising model, which is topologically equivalent to a tetrahedron.
+There are 3 fundamental cycle, given by $ABD,BDC$ and $ABC$, which are all frustrated because they all contain an odd number of antiferromagnetic interactions.

-As an example, consider the Hexagonal spin ice of Fig. \ref{fig:hexasi}.
+Consider now the Hexagonal spin ice of Fig. \ref{fig:hexasi}.
 We see that with the orientation we have used, the only frustrated cycles are those associated to the vertices of the Hexagonal model.
 This implies naturally that the degeneracy of the ground state in the model must scale with the size of the vertices.